There are several ways to get involved as a writer for the BSR:

-If you would like to write for the Berkeley Science Review magazine, the first step is to send us a short query letter (a pitch).
+If you would like to write for the Berkeley Science Review, the first step is to send us a short query letter (a pitch).
 The pitch should be about one page long and should sell your article.
 Tell us why your story is interesting and timely, the Berkeley angle, and whom you plan on interviewing.
 Be specific about what you plan to do and let your personality come through in your writing style.
 Click here to see a sample proposal.
 We like to see queries that are well thought-out and compelling, but if you have a more vague idea you can send that in as well.
-Please be sure to submit pitches by the deadline for the current issue.
+If you are pitching to write for the magazine, please be sure to submit pitches by the deadline for the current issue.

-We will let you know within a few weeks of submission whether your story has been selected for the next issue.
+We will let you know within a couple weeks of submission whether your story has been selected.
 If your story is selected, you’ll be assigned an editor who will discuss possible directions for the piece, recommend resources, and generally act as a helpful guide and vigilant proofreader.
 You, along with your editor, will work on re-writes and drafts of the article.

 Submissions should be accessible to the intelligent and motivated non-expert.
 When writing your article, consider whether your readers will find it comprehensible, informative, and fun to read.
-If you have a great idea that doesn’t fall into one of these categories, feel free to get in touch with us as well.
+If you have a great idea that doesn’t fall into one of the categories below, feel free to get in touch with us as well.
 We’re always looking for new, innovative writers and content.

 Features cover progress in a field or other broader aspect of science at Berkeley beyond the scope of a single finding or organization.
-Features should be 4-6 double-spaced pages in 12 point font, not including images (2000-4000 words).
+Features should be 2000-4000 words.

-Briefs should be no more than two double-spaced pages in 12 point font with 1-2 images (550-750 words), and cover a recent exciting scientific advance at Berkeley or some other aspect of science policy or education associated with the university.
+Briefs should be 550-750 words and cover a recent exciting scientific advance at Berkeley or some other aspect of science policy or education associated with the university.

-Labscopes consist of a short (150-200 words) paragraph of text accompanying and explaining a particularly striking image, which is the main focus of the piece.
+Labscopes are short pieces (200-250 words) covering a new finding at Berkeley and are often accompanied by a particularly striking image, which can be the main focus of the piece.
 Writing a labscope is a great way for an author with limited time to commit to get involved.